 Therefore, ask yourself, is it worth your time to take measures to avoid art theft?
 Is it worth your time to resolve an instance of copyright infringement?
 And do you have the mental fortitude to engage with the stress it causes?

 There is an argument I’ve never understood – “Why is this so bad?
 You should feel flattered that your work was good enough to steal”.
 I understand there are many non-artists out there who’d love the ability to create good art.
 Art so good that it’s noticed and appreciated.
-So much so that it warrants being stolen.
-They do not understand the effort and commitment that has gone in to creating the art.
+So much so that it warrants being stolen!
+However, they do not understand the effort and commitment that has gone in to creating the art.

 Artists have developed their craft over many years to get to a point where they have become competent professionals.
 It has taken passion, effort and a degree of sacrifice (such as time) to have reached their level of ability.
 And with each artwork, a small part of them goes into its creation.
 An artist’s knowledge, preferences, tastes and loves have been distilled into their work.
 It’s personal.